lala002-brin/Workshop-YASARA-STRUCTURE/Material.md

+# Software Requirements

+Before starting this tutorial, please ensure that the following software is available on your computer.

-## 📥 Download YASARA-BRIN
+## 📥 YASARA-BRIN

+This tutorial uses **YASARA-BRIN**, a customized version of **YASARA Structure** developed for educational and research purposes.

-Download the appropriate version of **YASARA-BRIN** for your operating system.
+Download the appropriate version for your operating system.

 | Operating System | Download Link |
 |------------------|---------------|